BaristaLabs/barista-server/README.md

 Provides a headless, express based host for Barista, Barista Fiddle and Barista ScriptBox

-Simply start the server using
+Simply install and start the server with

 ```
-npm start
+npm install barista-server -g
+barista-server
 ```

 then, simply point a browser to localhost:8000/fiddle